Other Types Of Theme Gardens

 Celebrity or Name Garden

 Many varieties of roses, peony, day lilies, and iris are named after celebrities.
 Sarah Bernhardt peony is one that most gardeners are familiar with.
 Other flowering plants have more ordinary names such as johnny-jump-up and Sweet William.
 You might also like to focus on the names of royalty, as in Queen Anne's Lace - a North American Native wildflower.
-Maybe study up on Thomas Jefferson and his garden and duplicate some of the features in his garden in your own.
+Maybe study up on Thomas Jefferson and duplicate some of the features in his garden in your own.

 Edible Flowers Garden